2.2.2.1. DAQ Move

 • epsilon: -very important feature- the actuator will try to reach the target position with a precision epsilon.
 So one could use it if one want to be sure the actuator really reached a given position before moving on.
 However if the set precision is too small, the actuator may never reached it and will issue a timeout

-• Timeout: maximum amout of time the module will wait for the actuator to reach the desired position.
+• Timeout: maximum amount of time the module will wait for the actuator to reach the desired position.